 There is no maximum age for contributing.
 No tax slip will be issued.
-Each year, CRA will determine, for the TFSA holder, his/her permitted contribution amount.
-Interest paid on money borrowed and invested in a TFSA, is not deductible for tax purposes.
+Each year, CRA will determine the permitted contribution amount for the TFSA holder.
+Interest paid on money borrowed and invested in a TFSA is not deductible for tax purposes.

-Excess contributions
+Excess Contributions